 Grocery shopping.
 For some, it's the most dreaded household activity.
 For others, it's fun, or perhaps just a “necessary evil.”

 Personally, I enjoy it!
-My co-worker, Ginger, a content manager here at Minitab, opened my eyes to something that made me love grocery shopping even more: she shared the data behind her family’s shopping trips.
+My co-worker opened my eyes to something that made me love grocery shopping even more: she shared the data behind her family’s shopping trips.
 Being something of a data nerd, I really geeked out over the ability to analyze spending habits at the grocery store!

 So how did she collect her data?
-What I find especially interesting is that Ginger didn’t have to save her receipts or manually transfer any information from her receipts onto a spreadsheet.
-As a loyal Wegmans grocery store shopper, Ginger was able to access over a year’s worth of her receipts just by signing up for a Wegmans.com account and using her ‘shoppers club’ card.
+What I find especially interesting is that she didn’t have to save her receipts or manually transfer any information from her receipts onto a spreadsheet.
+As a loyal Wegmans grocery store shopper, she was able to access over a year’s worth of her receipts just by signing up for a Wegmans.com account and using her Wegmans Shoppers Club card.
 The data she had access to includes the date, time of day, and total spent for each trip, as well as each item purchased, the grocery store department the item came from (i.e., dairy, produce, frozen foods, etc.), and if a discount was applied.
-As long as she used her card for purchases, it was tracked and accessible via her Wegmans.com account.
+As long as she used her card for purchases, it was tracked and accessible.
 Cool stuff!

-Ginger created a Minitab worksheet with her grocery receipt data from Wegmans for a several-month period, and shared it with Michelle and myself to see what kinds of Minitab analysis we could do and what we might be able to uncover about her shopping habits.
+She created a Minitab worksheet with her grocery receipt data from Wegmans for a several-month period, and shared it with me to see what kinds of Minitab analysis we could do and what we might be able to uncover about her shopping habits.

 Using Time Series Plots to See Trends